-The increased demand for olive oil and the agricultural community policies have acted as catalyst for the intensification and expansion of olive groves.
-This intensification involves the systematic use of chemical fertilizers and pesticides, as well as the implementation of more aggressive weed control practices, soil man- agement, increased olive trees density, mechanization of harvesting, and the abuse of water irrigation.
+he increased demand for olive oil and the agricultural community policy's have acted as catalyst for the intensification and expansion of olive groves.
+This intensification involves the systematic use of chemical fertilizers and pesticides, as well as the implementation of more aggressive weed control practices, soil management, increased olive trees density, mechanization of harvesting, and the abuse of water irrigation.